-Standard Rationale and elaboration R106 Changes from the protocol Mandatory Explain and justify any changes from the protocol (including any post hoc decisions about eligibility criteria or the addition of subgroup analyses).
+Standard Rationale and elaboration R106 Changes from the protocol Mandatory protoco about e and justify any changes from the ol (including any post hoc decisions eligibility criteria or the addition of up analyses).
 MECIR conduct standard 13 (Justify any changes to eligibility criteria or outcomes studied.
 In particular, post hoc decisions about inclusion or exclusion of studies should keep faith with the objectives of the review rather than with arbitrary rules.)
-R107 Methods not implemented Highly desirable Document aspects of the protocol that were not implemented (e.g. because no studies, or few studies, were found) in the section 'Differences between protocol and review', rather than in the Methods Section.
+R107 Methods not implemented Highly desirable not imp few stu 'Differe ent aspects of the protocol that were blemented (e.g. because no studies, or idies, were found) in the section ences between protocol and review', See Handbook 2.1 rather than in the Methods Section.